-But there are times when your dog won’t chew where it needs to, i.e., when taking their meals.
+But sometimes, your dog won’t chew while eating their meals.
 And that is a worrying situation for most pet owners who worry about dog health.

 If you’re a worried dog parent, read on to find out why your dog doesn’t chew food and how you can address the situation.

 If you’ve adopted a dog from the wild, one that lived in the streets, or one from a shelter, you might notice that your dog doesn’t chew.
 Instead, the dog seems to inhale its food.

 In the wild, dogs eat their food as quickly as they can.
 They have to gulp the food down and worry about protecting themselves.

 If they move in a pack, they share the hunted food.
 Naturally, the quicker they gulp it down, the more they get.

 Canines have pointed teeth, and their throats can expand to gulp a large piece of food.
 Plus, unlike human beings, they are not naturally inclined toward savoring and tasting food.

 Their primary urge is to fill up their empty bellies.

 Due to these biological reasons, dogs sometimes may not chew their food.
 They may gulp it down.